fhamborg/news-please/README.md

 news-please will then start crawling a few examples pages.
 To terminate the process simply press `CTRL+C`. news-please will then shutdown within 5-20 seconds.
 You can also press `CTRL+C` twice, which will immediately kill all processes (not recommended, though).

+The results are stored by default in JSON files in the `data` folder.

 ### ElasticSearch

+news-please also supports export to ElasticSearch.
+First, enable it in the `config.cfg` at `pythonx.x/dist-packages/newsplease`:

+    [Scrapy]

+    ITEM_PIPELINES = {'newscrawler.pipeline.pipelines.KM4ArticleExtractor':100,
+                  'newscrawler.pipeline.pipelines.LocalStorage':200,
+                  'newscrawler.pipeline.pipelines.ElasticSearchStorage':350
+                  }

 If your Elasticsearch database is not located at `http://localhost:9200` or uses CA-certificate authentification you need edit the configuration file `config.cfg` at `pythonx.x/dist-packages/newsplease`: